Sheep-y/BattleTech_Turbine/README.md

 3. Launch and play as normal.
 This mod has no settings.
 4. If the game crash or hang up during a loading screen or blank screen, delete the mod and try again.

+**IMPORTANT NOTE** - Do not run Turbine as ModTek, i.e. do not move into subfolder.
+It'll crash if you try to make modtek load it.

 # Compatibility

 Turbine is NOT expected to work with any mod that also speed up resource loading, such as WhySoSlow.

 It should otherwise work with all mods, including those that add new files for the game to load.

+If it doesn't work for you, you can try to use the debug version which will generate a very detailed log, then creates a new issue and attach it.
+It will run VERY slow however because of the logging.

 # How It Works